cph-cachet/flutter-plugins/packages/mobility_features/README.md

 # Mobility Features
 Author: Thomas Nilsson (tnni@dtu.dk)

-## Usage
+## Setup

-### Initial setup

 Add the package to your `pubspec.yaml` file and import the package

 No permissions are required to use the package, however, a location plugin should be used to stream data.

-We recommend the plugin `https://pub.dev/packages/mubs_background_location` which works on both Android and iOS as of July 2020.
+We recommend our own plugin `https://pub.dev/packages/carp_background_location` which works on both Android and iOS as of August 2020.

 ```dart
 import 'package:mobility_features/mobility_features.dart';